Situating Graffiti

 Research Field J

-Our comprehensive approach to studying graffiti is exemplified in our book Graffiti Scratched, Scrawled, Sprayed: Towards a Cross-Cultural Understanding (De Gruyter, 2023).
-In addition to fourteen contributions spanning Asia, Africa, Europe, and America, the book features an introductory essay ‘Towards a Cross-Cultural Understanding of Graffiti: Terminology, Context, Semiotics, Documentation’, which lays out some of the conceptual work by members of RFJ.
-Our other activities include co-organising the Hamburg edition of the conference ‘Tag: Name Writing in Public Space’ (2023), a roundtable discussion ‘Documenting Graffiti Past and Present: Disparate Traditions, Shared Objectives’ (2023), and the recent workshop ‘The Calligraphy of Tagging’ with the foremost specialist on tagging, Javier Abarca (2024).
+Our comprehensive approach to the study of graffiti is exemplified by our book Graffiti Scratched, Scrawled, Sprayed: Towards a Cross-Cultural Understanding (De Gruyter, 2023).
+In addition to fourteen contributions spanning Asia, Africa, Europe, and America, the volume features an introductory essay ‘Towards a Cross-Cultural Understanding of Graffiti: Terminology, Context, Semiotics, Documentation’, which presents some of the key conceptual work by members of the research field.

 Spokesperson: Ondrej Skrabal